Raj14619/ProxyGeneratorAndChecker/README.md

 # Proxy Generator And Checker for HTTP/HTTPS/SOCKS4/SOCK4A/SOCKS5 Proxies by Brute Force

-It is Only For Educational Purposes.
+THIS IS ONLY FOR EDUCATIONAL PURPOSES.
 Neither I Say Nor I Promote To Do Anything Illegal.
 I am in no way reesponsible if you use this program or code maliciously.

 To run the code make sure you have python 3 installed (You can check by opening CMD in windows and typing in python - if you don't get a response or get an error you need to install python)